Which strategies for a successful outdoor event

 - camping from simple to sophisticated Lawrence of Arabia style.

-But, if you are preparing a large wedding, then you need a Plan B in case of terrible weather, which is expensive.
+But, if you are preparing a large wedding, then you need a Plan B in case of terrible weather, which is, even for a tent, quite expensive!
+Actually, a large tent can cost more than a simple (and sometimes historic) public venue managed by the city or the County.

 So it’s not part of the right strategies to cut on the average budget.
 Also, it requires a lot of coordination and work to set up everything perfect on acres!